w3c/wai-intro-atag/content/education.md

 If you develop or maintain an LMS, you can help your users by making your tool:

-* accessible to authors with disabilities, and
+* work well for people with diabilities
-* capable of producing accessible content.
+* support the creation of accessible content
+*

 ## Make your Tool Accessible